burakai/dedibot/README.md

 ## Prerequisites

 - Python 3.7 or higher
+- Python libraries:
     - `dotenv` library for environment variable management
     - `openai` library for interacting with OpenAI's API
-- Custom `prints` and `utils` modules for additional functionalities (ensure these are included in your repository)

 ## Installation